 Why Some People Are More Sensitive Than Others

 “Those warnings at the start of the news about how some viewers may find the following scenes upsetting?
 Well, I’m that viewer,” Kate Townshend, 34, told The Telegraph.
-Townsend is a self-described Highly Sensitive Person, a personality type thought to characterize 20% of the general population.
+Townshend is a self-described Highly Sensitive Person, a personality type thought to characterize 20% of the general population.

 Who is a Highly Sensitive Person?